plk0309/careeradvisor/README.md

-# careeradvisor
-The Career Advisor platform helps students after Class 10 &amp; 12 choose the right stream, degree, and career path.
-With AI-driven quizzes, chatbot, course-to-career mapping, nearby college search, scholarships, and timelines, it empowers informed decisions and boosts enrollment in government colleges.
 # One-Stop Personalized Career & Education Advisor

 A comprehensive web application designed to guide students (mainly after Class 10 and 12) in making better career and education choices, with special focus on government colleges.